Hungarian State Railways: 1846–1918

 Because of relatively high prices the traffic density was considerably lower in Hungary than in other countries.
 To change this the Interior Minister, Gábor Baross, introduced the zone tariff system in 1889.
 This system resulted in lower prices for passenger trips and goods transport but it induced a rapid increase in both and so higher overall profits.
 In 1891 the Hungarian lines of the StEG were bought by the Hungarian State directly from the French owners and became MÁV lines.

 In 1890 most large private railway companies were nationalized as a consequence of their poor management, except the strong Austrian-owned Kaschau-Oderberg Railway (KsOd) and the Austrian-Hungarian Southern Railway (SB/DV).
 They also joined the zone tariff system, and remained successful until the end of World War I when Austria-Hungary collapsed.

 By 1910 MÁV had become one of the largest European railway companies, in terms of both its network and its finances.
 Its profitability, however, always lagged most Western European companies, be they publicly or privately owned.
 The Hungarian railway infrastructure was largely completed in these years, with a topology centred on Budapest that still remains.

 By 1910, the total length of the rail networks of the Hungarian Kingdom reached 22869 km, the Hungarian network linked more than 1,490 settlements.
 Nearly half (52%) of the Austro-Hungarian Empire's railways were built in Hungary, thus the railroad density there became higher than that of Cisleithania.
 This has ranked Hungarian railways the 6th most dense in the world (ahead of countries as Germany or France).

 In 1911 a new locomotive numbering system was introduced which was used until the beginning of the 21st century and is still in use for motive power purchased before then.
 The notation specifies the number of driven axles and the maximum axle load of the locomotive.

 Hungarian locomotive factories

-Despite the Hungarian factories were independent companies, the largest suppliers of MÁV were the MÁVAG company in Budapest (steam engines and wagons) and the Ganz company in Budapest (steam engines, wagons, the production of electric locomotives and electric trams started from 1894). and the RÁBA Company in Győr.
+Although the Hungarian factories were independent companies, the largest suppliers of MÁV were the MÁVAG company in Budapest (steam engines and wagons), the Ganz company in Budapest (steam engines, wagons, the production of electric locomotives and electric trams started from 1894), and the RÁBA Company in Győr.